-What is HTML?
+What Exactly Is HTML?

 What Are the Steps Involved in Coding Your Site in HTML?

 Coding a site in HTML (or HTML combined with other languages) will take multiple steps.
 The bulk of your time will be spent creating your initial site, made of different parts based on the various HTML tags used.

 You also need to continue expanding and adding to your site over time.
 Many steps are involved; this is not meant to teach a full HTML course.
 Instead, the following are just the high-level things you must complete to build and run a site from scratch using HTML.